• Skip to primary navigation

 7. Enter the amount that you want to transfer.
 And click on Withdrawal.

 8. Binance will ask for security information before you can proceed to withdraw.
-And these include codes that are sent to your mobile, email, and Google authenticator.
+These include codes that are sent to your mobile, email, and Google authenticator.
 This will vary depending on how you have set up your security options on Binance.

 9. After putting in the required information, just proceed with the withdrawal.
 And that’s it.
 It will usually just take a minute or two.
 It’s really fast.